Introduction to Cyber Security Short Courses

 His passion for combining information security aspects of computer networking, digital forensics and programming is applied to a M.Sc.
 Information Security research project for the Open University and in developing academic programmes for commercial bodies and IT training leaders in security.

-Strong computer literacy is required as this course is aimed at beginners to cyber security principles, who have an understanding of either networking or programming in either a Windows or Linux environment.
+Strong computer literacy is required as this course is aimed at beginners to cyber security principles (not beginners to IT) who have an understanding of either networking or programming in either a Windows or Linux environment.
+The ability to set up a virtual machine would also be beneficial.

 Applicants must be proficient in written and spoken English.